Narrowing of the foramen overview

 Narrowing of the foramen, or foraminal stenosis, occurs when displaced tissue within the spine restricts the space available for spinal nerves.
-Foramen (pl. foramina) is a medical term for an opening in the body that allows for the passage of nerves, blood vessels or muscles.
-In the spine, a pair of foramina is formed between most of the vertebrae, allowing nerve roots to exit off the spinal cord on each side.
+The foramen is a medical term for an opening in the body that allows for the passage of nerves, blood vessels or muscles.
+In the spine, a pair of foramina is formed between two vertebral segments, allowing nerve roots to exit off the spinal cord on each side.

 The foramina can become restricted by traumatic injury or through an age-related degenerative spine condition such as osteoarthritis, bone spurs or degenerative disc disease.
-If a nerve root is compressed because of this reduction in space, it can produce symptoms such as localized pain, radiating pain, tingling, numbness or muscle weakness.
+If a nerve root is compressed because of this reduction in space, it can produce symptoms such as localized or radiating back pain, tingling, numbness or muscle weakness.
 These symptoms can be extremely debilitating, affecting every part of your life from work to family time, or just being able to get a good night’s sleep.
-If you are dealing with foraminal narrowing, learning more about this condition can help you and your doctor develop a care plan with the best chance of returning you to a healthy, active life.
+If you are dealing with narrowing of the foramen, learning more about this condition in the following article can help you and your doctor develop a treatment plan that has the best chance of returning you to a healthy and active life.

 Conditions that cause narrowing of the foramen

 As we age, the parts of the spine can begin to wear down leading to degenerative conditions, or making the spine more prone to injury.
-Since the foramina are already tight spaces, even a small amount of additional narrowing from a spine condition can cause nerve compression.
-Conditions that can lead to narrowing of the foramen include:
+Since the foramina are already tight spaces, even a small amount of additional narrowing from a spine condition can cause nerves to be pinched as they exit the spine.
+Conditions that can lead to narrowing of the foramen include the following conditions:

-- Osteophytes — bone spurs caused by spinal osteoarthritis or a flattened disc
+- Osteophytes — are bone spurs caused by spinal osteoarthritis or a flattened disc

-- Bulging disc — protrusion of a section of the outer wall of a spinal disc beyond its normal boundary
+- Bulging disc — is the extrusion of a section of the outer wall of a spinal disc beyond its normal boundary

-- Herniated disc — extrusion of the gel-like nucleus material of a disc through a tear or crack in the disc’s outer wall
+- Herniated disc — is when the gel-like nucleus material of a disc leaks out through a tear or crack in the disc’s tough outer layer

-- Spondylolisthesis — slippage of one vertebra over another, either because of traumatic injury or degeneration
+- Spondylolisthesis — is the slippage of one vertebra over another, either because of traumatic injury or aging

-- Ligamentum flavum hypertrophy — enlargement of a spinal ligament
+- Ligamentum flavum hypertrophy — is the thickening of a spinal ligament caused by degeneration

 Treatment for narrowing of the foramen

-Upon diagnosing nerve compression caused by foraminal narrowing, conservative treatments, such as pain medication, exercise or stretching, are often first recommended.
-Epidural steroidal injections are also generally effective for relieving pain associated with foraminal stenosis, although the corticosteroid solution used to combat the pain tends to wear off over time.
+Upon diagnosing nerve compression caused by narrowing of the foramen, conservative treatments, such as pain medication, physical therapy or chiropractic visits are often first recommended.
+Cortisone injections and nerve blocks are also generally effective for relieving pain associated with narrowing of the foramen, although it is typically used as an aggressive approach if other therapies fail and this approach tends to wear off over time.
 If conservative methods do not bring relief after a period of weeks or months, you and your doctor may begin to consider surgery.